 In September 2016, Curetis GmbH as acquirer entered into an asset acquisition agreement with Siemens Technology Accelerator GmbH, Munich, Germany, or STA, pursuant to which Curetis acquired sole commercial rights from STA to the GEAR platform and database with all its content, numerous GEAR-related patents and patent applications, as well as all corresponding know-how.
 Curetis received sole worldwide product development and commercial rights, including the right to sublicense in the fields of human and animal diagnostics as well as food safety testing.
-By this transaction Curetis secured the sole rights to leverage the GEAR assets in collaboration with pharmaceutical companies for the development of novel antimicrobial drugs for human and animal health.
-As consideration for these assets, STA has received a certain upfront payment from Curetis, and Curetis shall make milestone payments for products including GEAR biomarkers upon first CE-IVD-marking and first FDA approval (or similar regulatory clearance), respectively as well as royalty payments to STA in industry-typical percentage ranges on future products based on use of the GEAR platform or GEAR biomarkers.
+As a result of this transaction, Curetis secured the sole rights to leverage the GEAR assets in collaboration with pharmaceutical companies for the development of novel antimicrobial drugs for human and animal health.
+As consideration for these assets, STA received a low single digit million euro upfront payment from Curetis, and Curetis shall make milestone payments for products including GEAR biomarkers upon first CE-IVD-marking and first FDA approval (or similar regulatory clearance), respectively as well as royalty payments to STA in industry-typical low to mid-single digit percentage ranges on future products based on use of the GEAR platform or GEAR biomarkers and double digit percentages on sub licensing income.
+The aggregate future potential milestone payments for the first CE-marked and FDA-approved products based on the GEAR assets is a maximum amount of €750,000.
 Following the acquisition of GEAR from STA, Curetis in 2017 transferred all assets to Ares Genetics.
 Ares Genetics since then has integrated GEAR into ARESdb, Ares Genetics' proprietary database on the genetics of AMR with significantly increased pathogen and drug coverage and significantly expanded functionality compared to the original GEAR platform and database.